-Many of us would love to have a birthday parade with marching bands and soldiers perfectly turned out displaying their marching skills.
-Trooping the Colour marks Her Majesty The Queen’s official birthday.
-As the Duke of Edinburgh stated ‘it is not a “theatrical” production, (sic) it is a deadly serious demonstration of the basic infantry skills for which the British Guards are renowned across the world.”
+Many of us would love to have a birthday parade with marching bands, and soldiers perfectly turned out displaying their marching skills.
+Trooping the Colour marks His Majesty The King’s official birthday.
+As the late Duke of Edinburgh stated, “it is not a “theatrical” production, (sic) it is a deadly serious demonstration of the basic infantry skills for which the British Guards are renowned across the world.”
 However for the general public it is one of the best displays of the King’s armed forces.

-On the conclusion of the Parade, the soldiers and the Household Cavalry will march down the Mall, lined with soldiers from the 1st London Guard Reserve.
+At the conclusion of the Parade, the soldiers and the Household Cavalry will march down the Mall, lined with soldiers from the 1st London Guard Reserve.
 This will be their first time in 30 years – what an honour!
 His Majesty will return to Buckingham Palace greeted by cheering crowds lining The Mall.
-The public will have the opportunity to see other members of the Royal family; it is likely that the couple most eagerly anticipated will be Prince Harry & Meghan.
+The public will have the opportunity to see other members of the British Royal Family on their way to back to Buckingham Palace.

-Her Majesty will be joined on the palace balcony by other members of the Royal Family.
-At 12.52pm precisely the Kings Troop Royal Horse Artillery will fire a 41-gun salute in Green Park.
-An aerial spectacle that is the Fly Past by the Royal Air Force will take place but will be subject to weather conditions.
-Incidentally, it is their centenary so it will be a very special occasion for the those involved.
-If all goes to plan, expect a flypast of old and new aircraft flying over Buckingham Palace with a finale by the world-renowned Red Arrows announcing their arrival with a spectacular roar as they perform an aerobatic display that will include their signature trail of red white and blue smoke to bring the Queen’s Official Birthday to a wonderful close.
+If all goes to plan, expect a flypast of old and new aircraft flying over Buckingham Palace, with a finale by the world-renowned Red Arrows announcing their arrival with a spectacular roar as they fly in formation that will include their signature trail of red, white, and blue smoke to bring the King’s first Official Birthday to a wonderful close.

 Changing the Guard

 If you did not get to see the Trooping the Colour and the procession along The Mall, you might want to consider the Changing the Guard ceremony that takes place at Buckingham Palace.
-It occurs daily at 11.30 during April to July and alternate days August to March.
-You will see foot guards from one the five regiments carrying out their duties to guard the Queen.
+It is subject to changes -” well this is the Army Mr Jones!”.
+When scheduled, you will see foot guards from one of the five regiments carrying out their duties to guard the King.
 The responsibility for guarding the Sovereign dates back to the time of HVll (1485-1509).
 If you want to get a good view of the soldiers marching into the Palace, it is advisable to arrive early as it is a very popular event.

 Alternatively, you might want to see the Household Mounted Regiment Guard Change.
 This takes place at Horse Guards Parade.
-You will see both the Queen’s Life Guard and the Blues and Royals on horseback.
-Guard change takes place at 11.00 Monday to Saturday, 10:00 on Sunday.
+You will see both the King’s Trusted Guardians -The Life Guards and the Blues and Royals on horseback.
+Guard change takes place from 11.00 am Monday to Saturday and 10:00 am on Sunday.
 It lasts about 30 minutes.
-The Old Guard returns to Knightsbridge Barracks making their way up the Mall past Buckingham Palace.
+The Old Guard returns to Knightsbridge Barracks, making their way up the Mall past Buckingham Palace.

-Please note The Queen’s Life Guard is provided by Kings Troop RHA from 29th June.
 If you miss the morning Guard Changes, watch the 4 ‘O’ Clock Parade at Horse Guards.
 Its formal name is Dismounting Ceremony.
-It takes place at 16:00 when dismounted sentries are posted and the horses returned to their stables.
+It takes place at 16:00 when dismounted sentries are posted, and the horses return to their stables.